mi-erasmusmc/OMOP-CDM-Course/chapter2.md

 ORDER BY max_levels_of_separation
 ```

-Can you now create a Query to find al the descendants of Heart Disease?
+Can you now create a query to find al the descendants of Heart Disease?
 Do you expect the number of returned concept_ids to be the same as in the previous query?

 *** =possible_answers
 - yes